labsyspharm/scimap/docs/tutorials/6_animate_with_scimap.md

-Use `n_frames=50, interval=50, reverse=True, final_frame=5` to control the smoothness, duration of the animation.
+Use `n_frames=50, interval=50, reverse=True, final_frame=5` to control the smoothness and duration of the animation.
 You can also change the theme/ background of the plot using the `pltStyle=None` paramater.

 ```python